Does Fake Tan Cause Acne and Breakouts?

 Pat your skin dry

-When you get out of the shower, be wary not to rub yourself dry.
-Instead, using a towel, pat your body dry.
-This will preserve your tan for longer, as you won’t be scrubbing away at your skin, which could lighten the tan on your body.
+This will preserve your tan for longer, as you won’t be scrubbing away at your skin, which could cause the tan on your body to fade.

 Protect your nails

-This is something that so many people forget about.
+This is something that many people often overlook.
 Applying self-tanner to your face requires you to really get stuck in there, getting into every crevice and corner.
-This could land up with you have a lot of excess product on your nails.
-A way to avoid your nails becoming discolored is to apply nail polish, even a clear coat.

 Use old clothes